 import fasttext PRETRAINED_MODEL_PATH = '/tmp/lid.176.bin' model = fasttext.load_model(PRETRAINED_MODEL_PATH)

 - Let’s take an example sentence in French which means ‘I eat food’.
-To detect it’s language, just pass a list of sentences to the predict function.
+To detect language with fasttext, just pass a list of sentences to the predict function.
 The sentences should be in the UTF-8 format.

 sentences = ['je mange de la nourriture'] predictions = model.predict(sentences) print(predictions) # ([['__label__fr']], array([[0.96568173]]))

-Fasttext can detect 170 languages and returns one among these ISO codes.
+Fasttext returns the ISO code for the most probable one among the 170 languages.
 You can refer to the page on ISO 639 codes to find language for each symbol.

 af als am an ar arz as ast av az azb ba bar bcl be bg bh bn bo bpy br bs bxr ca cbk ce ceb ckb co cs cv cy da de diq dsb dty dv el eml en eo es et eu fa fi fr frr fy ga gd gl gn gom gu gv he hi hif hr hsb ht hu hy ia id ie ilo io is it ja jbo jv ka kk km kn ko krc ku kv kw ky la lb lez li lmo lo lrc lt lv mai mg mhr min mk ml mn mr mrj ms mt mwl my myv mzn nah nap nds ne new nl nn no oc or os pa pam pfl pl pms pnb ps pt qu rm ro ru rue sa sah sc scn sco sd sh si sk sl so sq sr su sv sw ta te tg th tk tl tr tt tyv ug uk ur uz vec vep vi vls vo wa war wuu xal xmf yi yo yue zh